horoserp/blog-card/README.md

 ## Overview

-The challenge was to recreate a page to display various social links from scratch.
+The challenge was to recreate a page to display a blog card from scratch.
 I was given three screenshots of the final page: one mobile, one desktop and one showing the hover state.
 I was supplied the color pallete and fonts.

 ![mobile view](./public/images/mobile-design.jpg)
 ![desktop view](./public/images/desktop-design.jpg)